-The 2016 PS4 Slim edition debuts alongside a brand new DualShock 4 pad - though you'd be excused for failing to spot the difference.
+The PlayStation 4 Slim edition launched with a brand new DualShock 4 controller, though you'd be excused for not being able to spot the difference.

 In the hand, it's practically identical to its predecessor, which was easily the best pad Sony had ever made, and up there with the best of all time.

 Though its analogue sticks succumb to wear and tear a little too easily, the DualShock 4 is wonderfully ergonomic, with a responsive D-Pad and comfortable triggers and face buttons.
-A criminally-underused touchpad sits in the middle of the pad (which also houses barely-used motion control capabilities), while a light bar sits on the rear, indicating player status and used as a tracking aid for PS VR.
+A criminally-underused touchpad sits in the middle of the pad (which also houses barely-used motion control capabilities), while a light bar sits on the rear, indicating player status and used as a tracking aid for a PSVR headset, if you've splashed out on one.

-It's this lightbar that marks one of the notable changes to the new controller.
+It's this light bar that marks one of the notable changes to the new controller.
 There's now a slight translucent strip in the touchpad, letting you see the color your controller is set to.
-It's a small convenience, saving you from twisting the pad upwards to see which player color you are set as.
+It's a small convenience, saving you from twisting the pad upwards to see which player color you're set as.

 A more significant addition, especially for pro gamers, is the option to switch between the controller's Bluetooth connection and a wired USB data connection with the PS4.
 Previously, the USB connection would only supply charge, leaning on the Bluetooth connectivity regardless of whether it was plugged in or not.

-The feature should also make a welcome addition for PC gamers who want to use the DualShock 4 with their rig who will no longer need to buy a Bluetooth dongle to do so.
+The feature should also make a welcome addition for PC gamers who want to use the DualShock 4 with their rig, as there's now no Bluetooth dongle required.